IrishMarineInstitute/Galway-Bay-QR/README.md

 # The Connemara container
 The Connemara container works exactly in the same way as Galway-Bay.
 It is used to cover the site at Gleninagh, which falls outside the Galway Bay model coverage.
 Use same instructions for building and deploying the container.

+# The eBird container
+The eBird container takes advantage of the eBird project (ebird.org) and eBird API (pypi.org/project/ebird-api) to download